LukeRafferty/review_site/README.md

 # [Burgr](burgr.herokuapp.com)

 Find the best burger restaurants in Boston with Burgr!
-With Burgr you can create an account, uplaod a photo, write you rown reviews, and vote on other reviews you see.
+Burgr let's you can create an account, upload a profile picture, write your own reviews, and vote on other reviews you see!

 ## Technology
 * Ruby on Rails